rtablada/tutorials/guides/contact-book/contact-list-component.md

 Now our application is displaying `[object Object],[object Object]` in the `ul` because Ember is calling `toString` on our array of data.
 To work with this array, we'll need to use the Handlebars `each` helper.

-The `each` helper takes in a single argument (the array that we want to loop through), then calls a "block" or callback for each item in the array of data.
+The `each` helper takes in a single argument (the array that we want to loop through), then calls a "block" or closure function for each item in the array of data.
-When using a helper that calls a block we need to use a `#` before the helper name and then add a closing `/` tag.
+When using a helper that calls a block we need to use a `#` before the helper name and then add a closing `/` tag for the block.
 In this each loop, let's create the `ContactItem` for Zoey:

 ```handlebars {data-filename="app/templates/components/contact-list.hbs" data-diff="+4,+5,+6,-7,-8"}